pyinstaller/pyinstaller/doc/usage.rst

 file ``icon-windowed.icns`` with the |PyInstaller| logo.)

 You can add items to the ``Info.plist`` by editing the spec file;
-see `Spec File Options for a Mac OS X Bundle`_ below.
+see :ref:`Spec File Options for a Mac OS X Bundle` below.

 Making Mac OS X apps Forward-Compatible
 ----------------------------------------